 Croatia for me was one of those places that exceeded all expectations.
-My husband and I spent 10 enchanting days in Dubrovnik, Split and the region of Istria in October.
+After arriving in Zagreb, my husband and I spent 10 enchanting days in Dubrovnik, Split and the region of Istria in October.

 Croatia offered up the most wonderful scenery and historical architecture, the most varied culinary pleasures and arguably the lowest price tags, and the nicest people.
 It is a trip that we will probably be gushing about for years.

 To be honest, I struggled to write this post, because an encounter that felt magical during the experiencing often loses its magic during the re-telling.